scizors/opencv_python/README.md

-# Simple Opencv_python sample for webcamera and save the images in the folder
+# Simple OpenCV_python sample for webcamera and save the images in the folder

 #Edit and set the path:
 replace path to your system path in which image files to be saved